smartcontractkit/chainlink/docs/CONFIG.md

 ```toml
 ListenIP = '0.0.0.0' # Default
 ```
-ListenIP specifies the port to bind the HTTPS server to
+ListenIP specifies the IP to bind the HTTPS server to

 ## JobPipeline
 ```toml